Lauri Lehtonen explores the potential of the games

 Lead developer, Lauri Lehtonen playing GroundFall game inside ValoArena, the mixed reality arena

-What brought you to Valo Motion?
+What brought Lauri Lehtonen to Valo Motion?

 After studying at Aalto University, I was interested in creating games and joined Rovio as a game-level designer.
 But soon I realized that I wanted to do something more experimental and explore games with unusual interfaces and input methods.
 I had also personally struggled with exercise motivation most of my life and was really inspired by games like DDR that really made you move but was fun at the same time, so I wanted to explore combining physical activity and games more.
 I ended up joining a company in Northern Finland that created exercise games and worked there for a while.